JayDeuce/POSH_Script_Work/Full_Scripts/Unlock-BLDrives/readme.txt

 When the computer logs in your account it will find the Bitlockered drives and ask for the password to unlock them.

-Note: This script expects all BL storage drives to have the same password.
+Note: This script expects all BL storage drives to have the same password, run it manually for drives using differnt passwords.